State volleyball: Curtain call for Krause, Skutt seniors nets sixth straight Class B state title

 In the final match of maybe the most successful career for a high school volleyball player in Nebraska, Lindsay Krause dominated one more time, smashing away for 30 kills in leading top-ranked Omaha Skutt to a four-set win against No. 2 Norris in the Class B state championship match Saturday at Pinnacle Bank Arena.

 That makes Krause 4-for-4 on winning state championships in her career.
-The future Husker will probably be chosen as one of the seven best high school players in the state each year she played.
+The future Husker will very likely be chosen as one of the seven best high school players in the state each year she played.

 After a rare set loss, Skutt dominated most of the final three sets for a 22-25, 25-13, 25-20, 25-21 victory.